qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## todo: neck
+- rename to something wittier than just ⑨ST
 - headstock logo
 	. tuttleglenda + ⑨ST or ⑨Stratocaster or ⑨Frankenstratocaster with fender font . mock serial numbers etc, mostly for neck if we end up replacing it later